Pyrdacor/Ambermoon/FileSpecs/Maps2D.md

   - 4 -> sit and look left
   - 5 -> sleep (always face down)
 - Bit 26: Hide player (e.g. used by doors)
+- Bit 28-31 (most significant nibble) contains the combat background index when an encounter happens on that tile.

 Note: If there is an overlay tile, its flags are used and if not, the underlay tile flags are used.